 Preparation: We strongly encourage completion of the book before the workshop.
 Heavily abridged and audio versions are perfectly fine — but we recommend against watching the movie, even if it’s true to the book.
 We want kids to “make their own pictures!”

 Instructors: Becky and Jenny, sisters and LitWits founders.
 Jenny has a BA in English literature and an MFA in creative nonfiction and poetry writing.
 She’s been a K-6 teacher and a K-12 language arts tutor, and her scholarship, essays, and poems have appeared in several journals.
 Becky is a literature-based homeschool teacher and a journalism major who spent four years as a staff writer for The Register Pajaronian.
-Both Becky and Jenny are currently writing creative biographies of two fascinating Bay Area women of history.
+Both Becky and Jenny have written creative biographies of two fascinating Bay Area women of history.

 Thank you so much for providing such an amazing environment for the kids.
 It has been so much fun for me personally to embark on the adventure of each book with them, with the workshop waiting like a prize at the finish line!